 In addition, students can use these tools at home on their own computers or ones they have through our Family Literacy Project.

-The basic criteria remains the same, though — easily accessible to English Language Learners; free-of-charge, and no registration or downloads are necessary to use the sites.
+The basic criteria for a site to be on this list is this:easily accessible to English Language Learners; free-of-charge, and no registration or downloads are necessary to use the sites.

-Here are my choices for The Best Reference Websites For English Language Learners — 2008:
+Here are my choices for The Best Reference Websites For English Language Learners:

 There are several simple text-to-speech tools out there.
 All students have to do is copy a word a few sentences from something they’re reading and paste it on one of these sites.
 They will immediately hear the word pronounced.
 Students can do the same with their own writing to double-check if it “sounds” right.